GoodAI/goodai-ltm/README.md

 em-distilroberta-p3-01 (ours) | **78.33** | **84.66** | **86.55** | **95.40** | 79.51 | **85.29** |

-Model `em-distilroberta-p1-01` is the default model used by the goodai-ltm.
+Model `em-distilroberta-p1-01` is the default model used by this library.
 While `em-distilroberta-p3-01` has better retrieval accuracy, note that it requires storing 3 embeddings per chunk.
 The distilroberta models have 82 million parameters and their embedding size is 768.